ZenderB3D/pp_docs/docs/gettingstarted.md

 #Installation

 You can install pistonpusher like most other add-ons.
 Open blender, go to preferences, click on addons, click on 'install...' and select the pistonpusherxxx.zip where you downloaded it.
 Don't forget to activate it.

-Assuming you downloaded the pistons and piston parts zips, you should extract these at a location of choice.
-Once done, navigate to the pistonpusher add-on preferences in blender.
-You'll have to point the add-on to these directories.
-It's recommended that you use blender's filebrowser for this as the string should contain a trailing backslash (on windows, this is os dependent)
+You do not need to set an assets path anymore but it's highly recommend to prevent data loss during updates.

-There is also a kpack, see kitops manual on how to install it if you haven't done it before.
-It's a very similar process.
+There is also a k- and decal(machine) pack, see the Kit ops/Decal Machine documentations on how to install them.

 #Updating